classic-addon-manager/classic-addon-manager/README.md

 ## Building

-To build a redistributable, production mode package, use `wails3 build:prod`.
+To build a redistributable, production mode package, use `wails3 task build:prod`.